vhelin/wla-dx/doc/asmdiv.rst

 ``359.999``..., but you can supply WLA with values that are out of the range - WLA fixes them ok.
 The value can be integer or float.

-The second one descibes the amount of additional angles.
+The second argument descibes the amount of additional angles.
 The example will define 11 angles.

-The third one is the adder value which is added to the angle value when next angle is calculated.
+The third argument is the adder value which is added to the angle value when next angle is calculated.
 The value can be integer or float.

-The fourth and fifth ones can be seen from the pseudo code below, which also describes how ``.DBCOS`` works.
+The fourth and fifth arguments can be seen from the pseudo code below, which also describes how ``.DBCOS`` works.
 The values can be integer or float.

 Remember that ``cos`` (and ``sin``) here returns values ranging from